osm2pgsql-dev/osm2pgsql-website/_manual/06-flex-output.md

 * defines the structure of the output tables and
 * defines functions to map the OSM data to the database data format

-Use the `-s, --style=FILE` option to specify the name of the Lua file along with the `-O, --output=flex` option to specify the use of the flex output.
+Use the `-s, --style=FILE` option to specify the name of the Lua file along with the `-O flex` or `--output=flex` option to specify the use of the flex output.

 Unlike the pgsql output, the flex output doesn't use command line options for configuration, but the Lua config file only.